Visiting the Centre

 - Dr Bach’s consulting room, mother tinctures and hand-made furniture

-- The shop, with a full range of remedies and books
+- The shop, with a full range of remedies, books and souvenirs

 - The Bach Centre team